 Please Note: Orders may experience delays due to courier restrictions.

-Ensure the consignment can be signed for as temporary courier measures require consignments to be returned to sender after the first attempt.
+Ensure consignment can be signed for as temporary courier measures require consignments to be returned to sender after the first attempt.

 TERMS & CONDITIONS